 Rami Gabriel, PhD, is Associate Professor of Psychology in the Department of Humanities, History, and Social Sciences at Columbia College Chicago.

 Dr. Gabriel is a founding fellow at the Columbia College Chicago Liberal Arts and Sciences Research group in Mind, Science, and Culture (http://www.colum.edu/academics/mind-science-culture/).
 The group's focus is on the evolution of emotion, this work eventuated in Dr. Gabriel's second book, co-authored with Dr. Stephen T Asma, The Emotional Mind: Affective Roots of Culture and Cognition (Harvard University Press, 2019).

-Dr. Gabriel is also a professional musician; he performs locally and nationally on the oud and the guitar.
-His musical interests center on Middle Eastern classical and folk music, early American jazz and Blues, and musique concrete.
+Dr. Gabriel is also a composer and professional musician; he performs locally and nationally on the oud and the guitar.
+His musical interests center on Middle Eastern classical and folk music, American Jazz, Blues, and Soul, as well as musique concrete.
 He has produced several albums with Illinois Arts Council grants and looks forward to further expanding his artistic scope.

 Courses taught include: Self and Identity: the Mind–Body Question, The Psychology of Consciousness, Freud and His Legacy in Twentieth Century Arts, Drugs and the Brain, Evolution of the Mind, Soul, Country and USA, and Emotions.